Business Modeling

 Step 4: Detail the Concept Elements

 Once you have written down the principles per concept, all the nouns and verbs are the elements that need to be implemented.
 Write them down and draw them as a model.
 Elements are logical-level parts of a concept or system.
-You will see that some elements are already in your company, some elements are shared in concepts and some elements may even conflict.
+You will see that some elements are already in your company, some are shared in concepts, and some may even conflict.
 These are situations you have to address.

-Suppose you have the concept of online ordering, you will have to define an element: Intuitive Self-Explaining Ordering Application (which of course is also a concept of its own).
+Suppose you have the concept of online ordering; you will have to define an element: Intuitive Self-Explaining Ordering Application (which, of course, is also a concept of its own).

 Step 5: Detail the Elements into Components